underfire111/underfire111/README.md

 ## I'm a Student and Developer!!

-- I’m currently learning Java and a little bit of whatever come up 🤣
+- I’m currently learning Java and a little bit of whatever come up.
-- Goals: Increase my knowledge overall (still have a long way forward)
+- Goals: Increase my knowledge overall (still have a long way forward).

 ### Connect with me: